• THE INCLUSION LIST

 • Denzel Washington has been nominated 7 times for Best Actor in a Leading Role (1993, 2000, 2002, 2013, 2017, 2018, 2022), with one win.
 Only four other actors have been nominated more than once: Morgan Freeman (1990, 1995, 2010), Will Smith (2002, 2007, 2022), Sidney Poitier (1959, 1964), and Colman Domingo (2024, 2025).

-• Nineteen percent of Black nominees–51 in total–appeared in one category: Best Original Song.
+• Eighteen percent of Black nominees–53 in total–appeared in one category: Best Original Song.

 • There have only been two Black nominees for Best Animated Film.
-They were Peter Ramsey in 2019 and most recently Kemp Powers in 2024.
+They were Peter Ramsey in 2019 and Kemp Powers in 2024.

 • One Black woman (Joi McMillon, 2017) and one Black man (Hugh A. Robertson, 1970) were the only Black nominees for Best Editing.

-• Of the 18 Black nominees for Best Picture, two were women (Oprah Winfrey, Kimberly Stewart).
+• Of the 20 Black nominees for Best Picture, three were women (Oprah Winfrey, Kimberly Stewart, Zinzi Coogler).
 No Black woman has won the award.
-Only one Black nominee has been nominated twice for Best Picture: Jordan Peele (2018, 2019).
+Only two Black nominees have been nominated twice for Best Picture: Jordan Peele (2018, 2019), and Ryan Coogler (2021, 2026).

-• Four percent of nominees in 2025 were Black.
-Of these 8 nominees, 3 were nominated in acting categories.
+• Seven percent of nominees in 2026 were Black.
+Of these 15 nominees, 4 were nominated in acting categories.

 Winners

 • A Black nominee has never won the Oscar® for Best Directing, Best Cinematography, Best Editing, or Best Visual Effects.
-In 2025, there were no black nominees in any of these categories.
+In 2026 both the best directing and the best cinematography categories have one black nominee.
+The nominee for best cinematographer is the first woman of color ever nominated for this role.

 • Thirty-eight percent of all 63 Black winners appeared in the four acting categories.